-Dr. Julian Meeks is an Assistant Professor in the Department of Neuroscience at the University of Texas Southwestern Medical Center.
-He received his PhD in Neuroscience at Washington University in St. Louis and completed a postdoctoral fellowship afterwards at Washington University as well before accepting a faculty position at UT Southwestern.
-Julian is here with us today to tell us about his journey through life and science.
+Dr. Ralph Adolphs is the Bren Professor of Psychology and Neuroscience and Professor of Biology at the California Institute of Technology.
+He received his PhD in Neurobiology from Caltech and completed his postdoctoral training at the University of Iowa.
+Ralph is here with us today to tell us about his journey through life and science.